wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.1.2 =
+* Fixed FontAwesome font files paths in the WordPress Multisite
+* Modified get_content_template to support only current page context, leaving the post formats to the template
+* Modified the Gantry Breadcrumbs widget to support more formats and support filters
+* Fixed issue when wp_enqueue_scripts hook was fired too late
+* It is now possible to load scripts in the footer using addScript(s), addInlineScript, addDomReadyScript and addLoadScript
+* Revamped the Widget Variation Chooser to be much more flexible and usable (requires minor theme changes)
+* Widget input fields should now properly use data allowed in wp_filter_post_kses ie. some HTML code
+* Fixed assigning taxonomy archives to overrides
+* $gantry->displayBodyTag() allows now to use the same parameters as body_class()
+* Added widget_title filter to the Gantry Framework core widgets
+* Added compatibility for the WP Menu Cart plugin
+* Added missing BuddyPress Notifications Component to the possible Assignments list
+* Moved Analytics to Universal Analytics
+* Possible fix for some minor Font Awesome 3.0 issues
+* Fixed compatibility for NextGen Gallery
+* Minor UI improvements

 = 4.1.1 =
 * Fix for the JS error when editing Widgets in the overrides which could cause widgets to disappear